-b.
-Insurance and retrocession contracts - classification
+b) Insurance and retrocession contracts - classification

 An insurance or reinsurance contract is a contract under which the insurer accepts significant insurance risk from the policyholder by agreeing to compensate the policyholder if a specified uncertain future event (the insured event) adversely affects the policyholder.
 Such contracts may also transfer financial risk.
-The Company defines significant insurance risk as the possibility of having to pay benefits on the occurrence of an insured event that are significantly more than the benefits payable if the insured event did not occur.
+The Company defines significant insurance risk as the possibility of having to pay benefits on the occurrence b) Insurance and retrocession contracts - classification ... continued of an insured event that are significantly more than the benefits payable if the insured event did not occur.
 Retrocession contracts are entered with the primary purpose of recovering losses resulting from insured events.
 However, such contracts do not relieve the Company from its obligations to the insured parties.
 The amounts to be recovered from retrocessions are recognized by the Company and the financial condition of the retrocession companies, risk concentration and changes in the economic and regulatory environment are reviewed periodically.

-c.
-Claim liabilities
+c) Claim liabilities

-The Company establishes liabilities for the ultimate settlement cost (including direct expenses expected to be incurred in settling claims, net of the expected subrogation value and other recoveries) of claims reported but not settled based on information received from its primary underwriter, estimates, and reported on the bordereaux.
+The Company establishes liabilities for the ultimate settlement cost (including direct expenses expected to be incurred in settling claims, net of the expected subrogation value and other recoveries) of claims reported but not settled based on information received from its primary underwriter estimates, and reported on the bordereaux.
 The liabilities for claims incurred but not reported are estimated by management analysis based on the Expected Loss Method.
 Under this method, the ultimate expected claims are calculated by multiplying the net earned premium by the expected loss ratio for each line of business, from which actual claims to date are deducted.
 Changes in estimates of unpaid claims resulting from the continuous review process and differences between estimates and payments are recognized in the Statement of Comprehensive Income in the period in which the estimates are changed or the payments are made.
 The Company does not discount its liabilities for unpaid claims.
-As of December 31st.
-2023, the company adopted the Chain Ladder Actuarial Method and certified the calculations with an external actuarial consulting firm.
-The IBNR Reserve was estimated using the Chain Ladder Method, which considers the development of claims by origin year from Active Re historical data.
+During the year ended December 31, 2023, the Company adopted the Chain Ladder Actuarial Method and certified the calculations with an external actuarial consulting firm.
+The IBNR Reserve was estimated using the Chain Ladder Method, which considers the development of claims by origin year from Active Re's historical data.
+During 2024, the Company continued estimating the IBNR Reserve using the Chain Ladder Method.

-d.
-Experience rebate provision
+d) Experience rebate provision

-Certain reinsurance contracts underwritten by the Company in prior years include experience rebate clauses, where the Company may, rebate a portion of the reinsurance premiums ceded under certain circumstances.
-Industry tendencies in our markets have steered Active Re away from these contracts to the point that the company did not participate in any of these contracts in FY 2022 nor FY 2023.
+Certain reinsurance contracts underwritten by the Company in prior years include experience rebate clauses, where the Company may rebate a portion of the reinsurance premiums ceded under certain circumstances.
+Industry tendencies in our markets have steered Active Re away from these contracts to the point that the Company did not participate in any of these contracts in 2023 nor 2024.
 The tendency has been to participate in profit sharing contracts.
-In these contracts, profits from the contract's performance is shared by the parties involved, by the percentage negotiated at the contract's conception.
+In these contracts, profits from the contract's performance is shared by the parties involved, at the percentage negotiated at the contract's conception.

-e.
-Balances and transactions in foreign currencies
+e) Balances and transactions in foreign currencies

 The functional and presentation currency of the Company is the US dollar.
 Foreign currency transactions are converted at the exchange rates prevailing at the date of the transactions.
-Gains and losses resulting from the settlement of such transactions were recognized quarterly during FY 2023 in the statement of comprehensive Income.
+Gains and losses resulting from the settlement of such transactions are recognized in the statement of comprehensive income.
+Monetary assets and liabilities denominated in currencies other than the financial currency (foreign currencies) are translated into United States dollars at the rate of exchange ruling at the statement of financial position date.
+Non-monetary assets and liabilities carried at historical cost are translated at the exchange rate at the date of the transactions.